wireapp/wire-server/docs/src/developer/reference/config-options.md

 classifiedDomains:
   status: enabled
   config:
-    domains: ["example.com", "example2.com"]
+    domains: ["default.domain", "example2.com"]
 ```

 Note that when enabling this feature, it is important to provide your own domain
 too in the list of domains.
-In the example above, `example.com` or `example2.com` is your domain.
+In the example above, `default.domain` or `example2.com` is your domain.

 To disable, either omit the entry entirely (it is disabled by default), or provide the following: